untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 The OS callback fires on a background queue and sets a `pendingPressureRelief` flag on `GeometryStreamingSystem`.
 The flag is drained at the **start of the next `update()` tick** on the main thread, so all eviction work stays on the same thread as the rest of the streaming system.
 This prevents the OS from silently escalating to `.critical` and terminating the process — on visionOS in particular, the window between `.warning` and process kill can be under a second.

-**CPU heap release on critical pressure** — `evictLRU` only frees GPU Metal buffers tracked by `MemoryBudgetManager`.
-The OS measures total process memory, which includes `ProgressiveAssetLoader.rootAssetRefs` (the live asset parse tree and all child `CPUMeshEntry` vertex/index buffers).
-For a 500-building scene this CPU heap can reach hundreds of megabytes.
-On `.critical`, after the two geometry eviction passes, `GeometryStreamingSystem` calls `ProgressiveAssetLoader.shared.releaseWarmAsset(rootEntityId:)` on every warm root.
-This frees the CPU heap immediately.
-The rehydration context (asset URL + loading policy) is retained, so a cold re-stream from disk is transparent when the camera re-approaches.
+**CPU heap ownership** — `evictLRU` frees GPU Metal buffers tracked by `MemoryBudgetManager`.
+Native OCC CPU data is owned by `ProgressiveAssetLoader` as `CPURuntimeEntry` records and is released when the tile/root is unloaded through `removeOutOfCoreAsset(rootEntityId:)`.

 ---